 By providing such content you could further add a landing page on your career site that will serve as an invitation to join your talent pool.
 Explain what they can gain by joining as well as providing them with instructions on how to become a member of your talent community.

 Consider offering candidates with an ‘expression of interest’ application, as this is another method of inbound recruiting you could implement.
 But be mindful that this method may not work for all recruiters and organisations.
 Canva’s Lead Recruiter Scott Crowe believes that an expression of interest doesn’t necessarily work.
 “Not many people are hired via this path as they usually don’t possess the skill sets we’re looking for,” he said.
 In fact, Crowe thinks it’s quite “a significant time investment for the outcome.”

-In comparison, Edmen’s Recruitment Manager, Fiona Gallacher encourages candidates to use their expression of interest, as “it has given us some applicants that we may not ordinarily have been able to contact,” Fiona said.
+In comparison, Fiona Gallacher, Recruitment Manager from Edmen Community Staffing Solutions, encourages candidates to use their expression of interest, as “it has given us some applicants that we may not ordinarily have been able to contact,” Fiona said.
 “At this stage, we are still collating the data but the pick up looks promising,” she added.

 With social recruitment, you can reach passive candidates, showcase your company culture and improve your employer branding and ultimately build a more personal connection with candidates.
 The aim of social media campaigns is to invite candidates to be a part of a talent pool.
 As social professional networks are the number one source of quality hires, followed by internet job boards and employee referrals, social media campaigns can help grow and strengthen your employer branding.